danimyl/theoneapp/TheOneApp_mobile/docs/NOTIFICATION_MESSAGE_UPDATE.md

 This document outlines the changes made to the practice reminder notification message in TheOneApp mobile application.

+> **IMPORTANT UPDATE (April 2025)**: We have reverted to a strictly managed Expo workflow with prebuild after encountering issues with the Notifee implementation.
+All notification functionality is now implemented using Expo's native notification APIs.
+See [NOTIFICATION_SYSTEM_UPDATE.md](./NOTIFICATION_SYSTEM_UPDATE.md) for details.

 ## Change Summary

 The notification message for incomplete practices has been updated to use a more action-oriented format.